 The basic LCB is a self-contained, 19" wide rack mounting chassis (3 RU high), prewired for all available options.
-The relay can be supplied with an integral audio-tone output suitable for interface with the user's leased lines (3002 or equivalent), microwave or carrier with equivalent 3002 characteristics or an optional fiber-optic interface can be supplied for direct connection to the user's fiber-optic cable.
+The relay can be supplied with an integral audio tone output suitable for interface with the users leased lines (3002 or equivalent), microwave or carrier with equivalent 3002 characteristics or an optional fiber optic interface can be supplied for direct connection to the users fiber optic cable.
 An integral direct transfer trip option can be supplied, eliminating the need for separate channel equipment.

-When supplied for audio-tone application, a separate tone protection package is recommended.
+When supplied for audio tone application, a separate tone protection package is recommended.
 The tone protection package consists of a surge protector and isolating transformer in a 19" wide rack mounting panel (2 RU high).
-For fiber-optic applications, an optional fiber assembly can be supplied with connectors on each end.
-The user cuts the cable in half for splicing to his cable bundle or connects directly with the appropriate optical connector.
+For fiber optic applications the relay is supplied with a 6' long, (50 micrometer core) graded index fiber optic cable with AMP connectors on each end (1 for transmitter, 1 for receiver).
+The user cuts the cable in half for splicing to his cable bundle or connects directly with an AMP connector.
 All external connections to the relay are made to terminal blocks on the rear of the chassis.